antonbabenko/pre-commit-terraform/README.md

    > Note: The latter method will leave an "aliased-providers.tf.json" file in your repo.
 You will either want to automate a way to clean this up or add it to your `.gitignore` or both.

-### terraform_wrapper_module_for_each
+### tofu_wrapper_module_for_each

-`terraform_wrapper_module_for_each` generates module wrappers for Terraform modules (useful for Terragrunt where `for_each` is not supported).
+`tofu_wrapper_module_for_each` generates module wrappers for OpenTofu modules (useful for Terragrunt where `for_each` is not supported).
 When using this hook without arguments it will create wrappers for the root module and all modules available in "modules" directory.

 You may want to customize some of the options: